Skrapar

 Skrapar (Skrapari) is a municipality in Berat County, southern Albania.
 It was created in 2015 by the merger of the former municipalities Bogovë, Çepan, Çorovodë, Gjerbës, Leshnjë, Potom, Qendër Skrapar, Vendreshë and Zhepë.
 The seat of the municipality is the town Çorovodë.
 The total population is 12,403 (2011 census), in a total area of 832.04 km^{2}.
 It covers part of the area of the former Skrapar District, without the town Poliçan.

 It is also roughly contiguous with the Albanian "ethnographic region" of Skrapar which is known for its folklore, its raki production, its high rate of those belonging to the Bektashi order and its scenic mountains.

 History

 The discovery of the cave settlements, graves, mosaics, coins and the ruins of bridges, churches, castles, have extended knowledge and evidence of an ancient human life in the area.
 Ancient objects are work tools belonging to the Neolithic period.
 Illyrian-Roman wars, come out through the pen of historians of different times like, Orgesi, Koragu, Gerunti, etc. According to them, the town was established in III century BC and Illyrians served as a fortress area of Skrapar and strategic character defence.
+The earliest mention of Skrapar seems to be in reference to a fortress called Skreparion, attested in 1336 by the Byzantine chronicle of Emperor John VI Kantakouzenos.
 During the Ottoman period, the region was known as İskarapar.